kregmi/VTE/README.md

 Second, train the `temporalAttention` module using the `train.py` file.
 Use `eval.py` to evaluate the trained model.
 ```
-Additional instruction is provided within each module's readme.
+Additional instruction is provided within each module's README.